ergishasani/Neighborhood-Bulletin/README.md

 ## 🌟 Features

-* **👥 User Authentication:**
+- **👥 User Authentication:**
-    * 🔐 Secure email/password registration and login.
+  - Secure email/password registration and login.
-    * 🔑 Robust user session management for a seamless experience.
+  - Robust user session management for a seamless experience.
-    * 🛡️ Protected routes to ensure only authorized users can create and manage posts.
+  - Protected routes to ensure only authorized users can create and manage posts.
-* **📣 Post Creation:**
+- **📣 Post Creation:**
-    * ✍️ Users can create detailed posts with titles, descriptions, categories, neighborhoods, and images.
+  - Users can create detailed posts with titles, descriptions, categories, neighborhoods, and images.
-    * ☁️ Image uploads to Firebase Storage (free tier supported).
+  - Image uploads to Firebase Storage (free tier supported).
-    * ✅ Comprehensive form validation to maintain data integrity and consistency.
+  - Comprehensive form validation to maintain data integrity and consistency.
-* **🖼️ Post Display:**
+- **🖼️ Post Display:**
-    * 🎨 Flexible post display in list or grid format to suit different user preferences.
+  - Flexible post display in list or grid format to suit different user preferences.
-    * ℹ️ Clear display of post title, description, image, category, neighborhood, and user information.
+  - ℹ Clear display of post title, description, image, category, neighborhood, and user information.
-    * ♾️ Efficient loading of posts using pagination or infinite scrolling for optimal performance.
+  - Efficient loading of posts using pagination or infinite scrolling for optimal performance.
-* **🔍 Post Filtering:**
+- **🔍 Post Filtering:**
-    * 🏷️ Filter posts by category (e.g., Events, Lost Pets, Garage Sales, Announcements) for targeted searches.
+  - Filter posts by category (e.g., Events, Lost Pets, Garage Sales, Announcements) for targeted searches.
-    * 📍 Filter posts by neighborhood to focus on relevant local updates.
+  - Filter posts by neighborhood to focus on relevant local updates.
-    * ✔️ Ability to select multiple categories or neighborhoods for refined search results.
+  - Ability to select multiple categories or neighborhoods for refined search results.
-* **🔔 Notifications:**
+- **🔔 Notifications:**
-    * 📧 Email notifications to users when new posts are created in their subscribed neighborhoods (using Firebase Cloud Functions and free email services like SendGrid's free tier).
+  - Email notifications to users when new posts are created in their subscribed neighborhoods (using Firebase Cloud Functions and free email services like SendGrid's free tier).
-    * 🚨 Email notifications to administrators when a post is reported for moderation.
+  - Email notifications to administrators when a post is reported for moderation.
-* **🧹 Moderation:**
+- **🧹 Moderation:**
-    * 🚩 Users can easily report inappropriate posts to maintain community standards.
+  - Users can easily report inappropriate posts to maintain community standards.
-    * 👨‍⚖️ Administrators receive notifications of reported posts and have the tools to review and delete them.
+  - Administrators receive notifications of reported posts and have the tools to review and delete them.
-* **⏱️ Auto-Expiration:**
+- **⏱️ Auto-Expiration:**
-    * 🗑️ Posts automatically expire and are deleted after a configurable period (e.g., 30 days) to keep content fresh and relevant (using Firebase Cloud Functions).
+  - Posts automatically expire and are deleted after a configurable period (e.g., 30 days) to keep content fresh and relevant (using Firebase Cloud Functions).

 ## 🛠️ Technologies Used

-* **Frontend:**
+- **Frontend:**
-    * ⚛️ React: A powerful JavaScript library for building user interfaces.
+  - React: A powerful JavaScript library for building user interfaces.
-    * 🚀 Vite: A fast and modern build tool for React development.
+  - Vite: A fast and modern build tool for React development.
-    * 🎨 Tailwind CSS: A utility-first CSS framework for rapid UI development.
+  - Tailwind CSS: A utility-first CSS framework for rapid UI development.
-    * 🧭 React Router: A standard library for routing in React applications.
+  - React Router: A standard library for routing in React applications.
-* **Backend:**
+- **Backend:**
-    * 🔥 Firebase: A comprehensive platform for building web and mobile applications.
+  - 🔥 Firebase: A comprehensive platform for building web and mobile applications.
-        * 🔑 Firebase Authentication: For user authentication and management.
+    - Firebase Authentication: For user authentication and management.
-        * ☁️ Firestore: A NoSQL cloud database for storing post data.
+    - Firestore: A NoSQL cloud database for storing post data.
-        * 📦 Firebase Storage: For storing user-uploaded images.
+    - Firebase Storage: For storing user-uploaded images.
-        * ⚙️ Firebase Cloud Functions: For serverless backend logic (notifications, auto-expiration).
+    - Firebase Cloud Functions: For serverless backend logic (notifications, auto-expiration).

 ## 📂 Project Structure